Thermal SU(2) lattice gauge theory for intertwined orders and hole pockets in the cuprates: Fermion Hamiltonian and spectrum

-where ${\bm \sigma}$ are the Pauli matrices.
-All we need to know about the ${\bm S}_2$ spin liquid are the projective symmetry transformations of the spinons $f_{\vi \alpha}$, and of their coupling to the lattice SU(2) gauge fields $U_{\vi\vj}$.
-As indicated in Fig.~\ref{fig:ancilla}, the boson $B_\vi$ is introduced by a Hubbard-Stratonovich decoupling of the $J_\perp$ exchange interaction between the heavy Fermi liquid in the top two layers, and the ${\bm S}_2$ spin liquid in the bottom layer.
-The projective transformations of $B$ then follow from those of the $f_{\vi \alpha}$, as their composite is an electron which does not transform projectively.
+All we need to know about the spin liquid are the projective symmetry transformations of the spinons $f_{\vi \alpha}$, and of their coupling to the lattice SU(2) gauge fields $U_{\vi\vj}$.
+The projective transformations of $B$ fields then follow from those of the $f_{\vi \alpha}$, as their composite is an electron which does not transform projectively.
 The symmetry transformations are specified in Table~\ref{tab1}.
+The $f_{\vi\alpha}$ spinons couple minimally to the SU(2) fields when placed in the Nambu form